 “Every morning I awake torn between a desire to save the world and an inclination to savor it.
 This makes it hard to plan the day.
 But if we forget to savor the world, what possible reason do we have for saving it?
 In a way, the savoring must come first.”
 With all the troubles facing the planet, it can be hard at times to keep hope alive & your spirit bright.
 I find it helps to look back to nature itself though for energy and inspiration, keeping this quote in mind from E.B.
 White. – – #earthday #earthday2019 #earthdayeveryday #aerial #aerialphotogrpahy #brookspeninsula #conservation #conservationphotography #explorebc #explorevanisle #vancouverisland #sharevi #pnw #pnwcollective #pnwwonderland #greatoutdoors #explorebeyondtheusual #mindfulexplorer #yyj

 A post shared by TJ Watt (@tjwatt) on

-This route is renown as perhaps Canada’s most iconic hiking trail.
-Though it is a little more advanced — the complete trail itself extends over 46 miles — you don’t need to commit to the full 5-7 day hike to enjoy the benefits of its stunning scenery.
+This route is renowned as perhaps Canada’s most iconic hiking trail.
+Though it is a little more advanced — the complete trail itself extends over 46 miles — you do not need to commit to the full 5-7 day hike to enjoy the benefits of its stunning scenery.
 And, hikers of all abilities can pay it a visit.
 The trail weaves through deserted beaches and the lush forest of the Pacific Rim National Park Reserve.
 It is open May through September, and if you are planning on hiking all of it or half you must reserve with Parks Canada.
 Additionally, there are comfort luxury camping tents and cabins in a private campsite for those hikers passing through the Tsuquanah Reserve at Tsuquadra Point on the trail.